Suits (American TV series): Season 7 (2017–18)

-Everyone at the firm struggles to adjust to a new normal without Jessica.
-Donna takes a position as COO, and Harvey's friend Alex joins the team.
-Harvey begins dating his former therapist, Paula; Louis' sessions with Dr. Lipschitz, his therapist, have mixed results.
+Everyone at the firm struggles to adjust to Jessica's absence.
+Donna takes a position as COO, and Harvey's friend Alex Williams joins the team.
+Harvey begins dating Paula; Louis' sessions with his own German therapist, Stan Lipschitz, have mixed results.
 Rachel begins her career as an attorney, having passed the bar.
 Mike continues to work pro bono cases at the clinic, with Harvey's blessing, but one of the cases puts Alex, Harvey, and others at risk.
-Louis and Sheila reconnect, as does Jessica with her family in Chicago.
-Mike and Rachel accept a job offer in Seattle to run their own firm that takes on class-action suits and get married before leaving.
-As the season closes, a case that puts Specter Litt in danger is the work of Robert Zane's partners, Ellen Rand and Eric Kaldor.
+Louis and Sheila Sasz, Head of Admissions for Columbia University, reconnect, as does Jessica with her family in Chicago.
+Mike and Rachel accept an offer to found and run their own public interest law firm in Seattle that takes on class-action suits, and get married before leaving.
+As the season closes, a case that puts Specter Litt in danger is the work of top lawyer Robert Zane's partners, Ellen Rand and Eric Kaldor.
 When Zane finds out, he joins forces with Specter Litt.

 Season 8 (2018–19)

-As Mike and Rachel leave after getting married, Robert Zane is now the managing partner of Zane Specter Litt, with Donna remaining in her COO role.
-Robert hires a new senior partner, his right hand and fixer Samantha Wheeler.
-Wheeler later becomes a name partner alongside Alex Williams.
+After a brief conflict over who will become managing partner of the newly created firm, it is quickly resolved that Robert will (with Donna remaining COO), and the firm is renamed Zane Specter Litt.
+Robert hires a new senior partner, his right-hand and fixer Samantha Wheeler.
+After a season-long battle between Wheeler and Alex Williams over who will be added first as a name partner, both names are ultimately added to the wall.
 Louis learns that Sheila is pregnant.
-Katrina Bennett makes a senior partner and struggles with romantic feelings for her married personal associate.
-Donna and Harvey finally admit their feelings for one another as Season 8 ends, but Donna's mishandling of client/boyfriend Thomas Kessler forces Zane to sacrifice his legal career for the good of the firm.
+Former ADA and ex–Pearson Hardman senior associate Katrina Bennett makes senior partner and struggles with romantic feelings for her married personal associate.
+Donna and Harvey finally admit their feelings for one another, but Donna's mishandling of client/boyfriend Thomas Kessler forces Zane to sacrifice his legal career for the good of the firm, and he is disbarred.

 Season 9 (2019)

-With Robert now disbarred, Faye Richardson, a special master from the bar, is sent to oversee the firm due to the perception of the underhanded tactics they have been involved with for years.
+With Robert now disbarred, Faye Richardson, a special master from the bar, is sent to take control and oversee the firm as acting managing partner due to the perception of the underhanded tactics it has used for years.
 Faye is out to dismantle and destroy the firm but has a few skeletons of her own that can be used to take her down.
-At the end of the season: Louis marries Sheila, Sheila gives birth to their baby, Harvey marries Donna, and they move to be with Mike and Rachel in Seattle.
+At the end of the season, Louis marries Sheila, Sheila gives birth to their baby, Harvey marries Donna, and they move to Seattle to be with Mike and Rachel.
 Louis makes Katrina a name partner and remains to lead the firm, now known as Litt Wheeler Williams Bennett.